 - Wear safety gloves, goggles, earplugs, and hard hats as needed when working around, operating, and using waste balers and compactors.

 - Always leave the machine in the “off” position whenever it is not in use.

-By adhering to the above safety guidelines, along with the manufacturer’s safety recommendations, and those required by law in your area, you can help reduce the risks of potential accidents at your place of business.
-For more safety tips or to learn about waste balers and compactors for your business, call Global Trash Solutions at 866.760.8194 today.
+By adhering to the above safety guidelines, along with the manufacturer’s safety recommendations and those required by law in your area, you can help reduce the risks of potential accidents at your place of business.
+For more safety tips or to learn about the safe operation of waste balers and compactors for your business, contact or call Global Trash Solutions at 866-760-8194 today.